 The World Health Organization declared a pandemic following the outbreak of COVID-19, a respiratory disease caused by a new strain of coronavirus.
-On March 13, 2020, President Trump declared a national emergency to unlock federal funds to help states and local governments fight the pandemic.
-Kansas Governor Kelly and the Kansas Department of Health and the Environment took actions such as the suspension and closing of primary and secondary schools, prohibiting mass gatherings, and mandating quarantine and isolation of travelers, close contacts and those being tested for COVID-19.
-As the pandemic develops, such governmental authorities and others can be expected to announce new actions or changes to existing declarations and actions.
+On March 13, 2020 a national emergency was declared to unlock federal funds to help states and local governments fight the pandemic.
+As the pandemic continues, governmental authorities and others can be expected to announce new actions or changes to existing declarations and actions.
 The current spread of COVID-19 is altering the behavior of businesses and people in a manner that may have negative effects on economic activity, and therefore adversely affect the financial condition of the University, either directly or indirectly.
-The extent of the pandemic's impact on the University's operations and financial condition will depend on future developments, which are uncertain, including, but not limited to, the duration and severity of the pandemic, the effects of the pandemic on the economy, the remedial actions and stimulus measures adopted by the federal and state governments, and to what extent normal economic and business activities can resume.
+The extent of the pandemic's impact on the University's operations and financial condition continues to depend on future developments, which are uncertain, including, but not limited to, the duration and severity of the pandemic, the effects of the pandemic on the economy, the remedial actions and stimulus measures adopted by the federal and state governments, and to what extent normal economic and business activities can resume.